MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/browse-cached-contents-on-disk-on-application-request-routing.md

 ---
-title: "Browse Cached Contents on Disk on Application Request Routing | Microsoft Docs"
+title: "Browse Cached Contents on Disk on Application Request Routing"
 author: rick-anderson
 description: "This section of the document applies to Microsoft Application Request Routing Version 2 for IIS 7 and Above.
-Goal To successfully view and manage the cached..." ms.author: iiscontent
+Goal To successfully view and manage the cached..." ms.date: 07/16/2009 ms.assetid: f76a72cb-c3eb-474b-8c45-9505e0d5aacf msc.legacyurl: /learn/extensions/configuring-application-request-routing-arr/browse-cached-contents-on-disk-on-application-request-routing msc.type: authoredcontent
-manager: soshir
-ms.date: 07/16/2009
-ms.topic: article
-ms.assetid: f76a72cb-c3eb-474b-8c45-9505e0d5aacf
-ms.technology: iis-extensions
-ms.prod: iis
-msc.legacyurl: /learn/extensions/configuring-application-request-routing-arr/browse-cached-contents-on-disk-on-application-request-routing
-msc.type: authoredcontent
 ---